18 Films Chasing Top Prize At Venice Film Festival - UrduPoint

 18 Films Chasing Top Prize At Venice Film Festival

-Venice, (UrduPoint / Pakistan Point News - 30th Aug, 2020 ) :The Golden Lion, the top prize at the Venice Film Festival set to kick off September 2, will be awarded to one film among 18 contenders from across the globe.
+Venice, Sept 2 (UrduPoint / Pakistan Point News - 2nd Sep, 2020 ) :The Golden Lion, the top prize at the Venice Film Festival that kicks off on Wednesday, will be awarded to one film among 18 contenders from across the globe.

 Here are the films in the running: - 'Le Sorelle Macaluso' (The Macaluso Sisters): Italy - Five sisters in Palermo reminisce, quibble and recount secrets as they reunite at a family funeral in Emma Dante's film.